groue/GRMustache/Guides/sample_code/localization.md

 This looks like a nice way to build our format arguments and the localizable format string in a single strike: instead of letting GRMustache render `Arthur` and `Barbara`, we'll put those values away, and tell the library to render `%@` instead.

 We'll thus now attach to the `localize` section an object that conforms to *both* the `GRMustacheSectionTagHelper` and `GRMustacheTemplateDelegate` protocols.
-As in the previous example, we'll perform a "double-pass" rendering: the first rendering will use the delegate side, build the localizable format string, and fill the format arguments.
+As in the previous example, we'll perform a "double-pass" rendering: the first rendering will use the delegate facet, build the localizable format string, and fill the format arguments.
 The second rendering will simply mix the format and the arguments.

 Now the convenient `[GRMustacheSectionTagHelper helperWithBlock:]` method is not enough.
 Let's go for a full class: